pingcap/talent-plan/rust/projects/project-4/project.md

 **Whew.
 That was a lot of work**.

-So you can run this set of criterion benchmarks as usual with `cargo bench --release`.
+So you can run this set of criterion benchmarks as usual with `cargo bench`.

 <!-- TODO show example results -->